scikit-hep/scikit-hep.github.io/pages/developers/gha_pure.md

 {% endraw %}

 When you make a GitHub release in the web UI, we publish to PyPI.
-You'll just need to tell PyPI which org, repo, workflow, and possibly environment to allow from GitHub.
+You'll just need to tell PyPI which org, repo, workflow, and set the `pypi` environment to allow pushes from from GitHub.
 If it's the first time you've published a package, go to https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/ for instructions on preparing PyPI to accept your initial package publish.